dennis9819/Z8C-Homebrew-Computer/README.md

       |                    |                    |                    |
 $FFFF +--------------------+--------------------+--------------------+

+Note: In default mode and mode 1, the MEMAQ pin (pin a5 on backplane)
+      can be used to inject an external memory device in the $0000-$3FFF window.

 IO Addresses:
 $00 Memory register
 $01 DIP Switches
 $04 CTC (First address)
 $08 SIO (First address)
 ```

+### Z8C MIO Board
+* Z80 PIO (Used for GPIO and non Z80 compliant interrupt handling)
+* VT82C42 PS/2 controller
+* AM5911A (only usable with CPU-Clock under 3 MHz)
+* PFC8584 I2C Controller
+* DS1307 RTC
+* 8-Bit GPIO Port

+//TODO: Add more Info

+### Z8C Disk Interface Board
+* Intel 82C55 based IDE Interface
+* FDC9266 Floppy Disk Controller

+//TODO: Add more Info